cutecryptid/pgtd-programmers-thrill-digger/README.md

 #### ThrillDigger and Digger instances
 To instantiate the ThrillDigger class or any custom Digger that inherits from it, the only parameter needed is a Difficulty (see below)

+#### reset()
+Resets the board, the score and the game state.
+The new board will be different from the previous one.

 #### play()
-Executes the defined strategy and checks for the final game and board states afterwards
+Executes the defined strategy and checks for the final game and board states afterwards.

 #### dig(x,y)
 Digs up and returns the item at coordinate x,y.
 Changes board and game states accordingly.